Backups, Insurance, and Incidence Response Policies: Why MSPs Need All 3

-In a recent Fire Side Chat with Axcient’s Senior VP of Product, Ben Nowacky, and Art Gross, CEO of Inskyber, Breach Secure Now!, and HIPAA Secure Now!, the two channel experts discuss security standards, recent breach implications, and best practices for data protection.
+In a recent Fire Side Chat with Axcient’s Senior VP of Product and Art Gross, CEO of Inskyber, Breach Secure Now!, and HIPAA Secure Now!, the two-channel experts discuss security standards, recent breach implications, and best practices for data protection.
 As an MSP owner, MSP insurance provider, and MSP platform vendor, Art brings a wealth of knowledge and real-world experience to the conversation.
 See why he and Ben agree that this multi-layer approach is the best way to recover completely from an attack.

 First Things First…

-Understanding the difference between these foundational layers of security is essential to seeing their value, protecting your MSP, and having meaningful security conversations with clients.
+Understanding the difference between these foundational layers of security is essential to see their value, protect your MSP, and have meaningful security conversations with clients.
 However, relying on one, rather than all, leaves holes in your ability to restore completely and keep businesses moving.

 As Backups are duplicate copies of data stored in a protected environment – be it the cloud or on-prem.
 During disaster recovery, backups should be able to be restored regardless of accidental or malicious deletion, malware attack, or physical damage.
 To ensure successful backups, the integrity of backups must be verified often with alerts and notifications to ensure they’re ready to be restored no matter what.